luistorres0/cse-challenge/README.md

     "6012ddfbe43ec1002784e1c5": true
   }
   ```
+  - omit any campus options not found in the options API endpoint
 - `notes` **should have your name** as well as any notes you might like to put on the records you're submitting.

-You are welcome to use libraries like lodash, axios, fast-csv, fs-extra, or others.
+You are welcome to use third party libraries.